ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 Now that we have a basic grid with some arbitrary data, we can start to configure the grid by using ___Column Properties___.

-Column Properties are propreties that can be set on one or more columns to enable/disable column-specific features, like resizing.
-Let's try this by setting the `resizeable` property of the 'mission' column to __true__:
+Column Properties can be added to one or more columns to enable/disable column-specific features.
+Let's try this by adding the `resizable: true` property to the 'mission' column:

 <snippet transform={false} language="jsx">
 |const [colDefs] = useState([